Anomaly Detection with Neural Parsers That Never Reject: Approach

 \subsection{Anomaly detection}

 During both parser training and rule extraction, our assumption was that all sentences are valid examples of a given format.
 Now, suppose that we are presented with some new sentence $s^{\prime} \in S^{\prime}$, whose format is unknown.
 Our goal is to use the trained parser $P$ and the extracted rules $R$ to determine whether $s^{\prime}$ is valid in the given format, or whether it deviates from it.
-This determination can be made by applying the parser to $s^{\prime}$, and obtaining a set of rules $R^{\prime}_{s^{\prime}}$ for that sentence.
-Then, $s^{\prime}$ is labeled as nominal if $R^{\prime}_{s^{\prime}} \subseteq R$; otherwise, it is labeled as anomalous.
-In other words, we determine whether some of the rules $R^{\prime}_{s^{\prime}}$ that were extracted when parsing $s^{\prime}$ are {\em unexpected}, in that they were never used to parse valid/nominal sentences.
+This determination can be made by applying the parser to $s^{\prime}$, and obtaining a multiset of rules $R^{\prime}_{s^{\prime}}$ for that sentence.
+Then, anomaly detection can be performed via a very simple procedure, given as \cref{alg:detection}.
+Specifically, we determine whether some of the rules $R^{\prime}_{s^{\prime}}$ that were extracted when parsing $s^{\prime}$ are {\em unexpected}, in that they were never used to parse valid/nominal sentences.

 As an example, consider the right side of \cref{fig:proposed:parser:trees}, where we apply the parser $P$ to a sentence $s^{\prime}$ that is a corrupted version of the sentence on the left side, with the \mintinline[breaklines]{text}|'a'| token deleted.
 The analysis of the parse tree reveals a number of unexpected rules, such as \mintinline[breaklines]{text}|'{G}{G}' -> '{G}' '{G}'|, and the anomaly is thus correctly detected.